MicrosoftDocs/entra-docs/docs/architecture/permissions-manage-ops-guide-one.md

 ### Define Microsoft Entra Permissions Management administrators

-To begin operationalizing Microsoft Entra Permissions Management, establish two to five Permissions Management Administrators who delegate permissions in the product, configure key settings, and create and manage your organization’s folder structure.
+To begin operationalizing Microsoft Entra Permissions Management, establish two to five Permissions Management Administrators who delegate permissions in the product, configure key settings, and create and manage your organization’s configuration.

 >[!IMPORTANT]
 > Microsoft Entra Permissions Management relies on users with valid email addresses.
 We recommend that your Permissions Management Administrators have mailbox enabled accounts.